More about Kubernetes on AWS

 AWS ECS gives you a way to manage a container service in AWS, but what if you want to run Kubernetes from within your AWS services?
 Amazon Elastic Kubernetes Service (Amazon EKS) is a management platform in AWS for Kubernetes.
 It is certified by the Kubernetes project, and so is guaranteed to run any existing applications, tools or plugins you may be using in the Kubernetes ecosystem.

 Below are some of the key differences between ECS and EKS.

 |Pricing||ECS itself is free, you pay only for

 |The EKS management layer incurs an additional cost of $144 per month per cluster.|

 |Ease of deployment||Seamless deployment of tasks directly from the AWS management console.||Configure and deploy clusters via Kops or CloudFormation templates, which is more complex.|

 |Compatibility||Amazon-specific.||Supports multicloud and hybrid cloud deployments.|

 AWS ECS, EKS, or Plain Kubernetes: Which Should You Choose?

 Choosing between Amazon ECS, EKS, and self-managed Kubernetes depends on the size and nature of your project:

-- Legacy workloads - if you are transitioning to a containerized environment, plain Kubernetes may be the best choice, as it will allow you to build a dev/test/production environment on-premises, and then move it to the cloud if and when required.
+- Legacy workloads transitioning to a containerized environment may gain the most from using plain Kubernetes, as it will allow you to build a dev/test/production environment on-premises, and then move it to the cloud if and when required.